moreh-dev/llm-d-kv-cache-manager/docs/architecture.md

   * Used for the event processing pool and communication between components.
   * Requires `libzmq` library to be installed on the system.
 * **Python**: Required to run a CGO binding for the `chat_completions_template` package.
-  * Used for jinja2 templating of chat completions requests.
+  * Used for vllm templating of chat completions requests.